 Neurointerventional radiologists advance tiny tubes called catheters into the body, typically through an artery or vein.
 Using radiology imaging – like X-rays or MRI – they guide the catheter to the site of a tumor, blood clot, aneurysm or other problem.

 Once at the site, they can use special equipment to treat the problem.
 This approach to treatment is called endovascular, because it takes place inside a blood vessel.
 This approach is minimally invasive either through the artery of the groin or artery of the arm/ hand.
 The access site is usually less than 3mm.

-The Neurointerventional Radiology Procedures We Perform at UMass Memorial
+Neurointerventional Radiology Procedures Performed at UMass Memorial

 Lifesaving Stroke Treatment